mum0n/model_size/docs/size_structured_model_snowcrab.md

 ```

-The statistical model utilized is as mentioned above, a Generalized "mixed" effects binomial GLM for each sex and maturity class to speed up computations as memory requirements and computational time are a limiting with larger data series.
+The statistical model utilized is as mentioned above, a Generalized Linear "mixed" effects binomial model for each sex and maturity class to speed up computations as memory requirements and computational time are limiting when data series are large.
 In the model, there is only a single fixed component, the global intercept (overall mean):

 $$
 \boldsymbol{X}^{T}\boldsymbol{\beta} = \text{constant intercept},
 $$

 and a multiplicative, structured random component $F(\cdot)$ each scaled to mean of 0 on the  logarithmic scale:

 $$
 \boldsymbol{\epsilon} = F( \text{size}, \text{size x year}, \text{size x space}, \\